 In recent years organic photovoltaics and perovskite based photovoltaics have made amazing progress.
 Despite this it will be a global effort to make these technologies market ready.
 For the 4th international conference “Next Generation Solar Energy (NGSE-2019)” in Nuremberg, the Friedrich-Alexander-University Erlangen-Nuremberg (FAU), the Helmholtz Institute Erlangen-Nuremberg for renewable Energies (HI ERN), the Bavarian Center for Applied Energy Research (ZAE Bayern) and the South China University of Technology (SCUT) have teamed up to gather globally recognized experts of the PV field, coming from academia and industry, in order to discuss novel research, concepts and developments in photovoltaics.
 Additionally analyzing what advantages, the current trends in relation to different materials, namely perovskites, organic materials, light-absorbing dyes, quantum dots and tandem / multi-junction solar cells offer.

-The NGSE-2017 in Cali will follow a format over three full days, with plenary sessions for invited speakers (45 min.), contributed talks (15 min.), as well as a room for poster presentation.
-There will also be the opportunity for industrial exhibitions.
+The NGSE4 in Nuremberg will follow a format over three full days, with plenary sessions for invited speakers, contributed talks and a small exhibition.
 It is the aim of this congress to connect at an early stage, world-class science and business in the area of next generation solar energy, in order to further support its technological and commercial development.
-The goal is to incubate new projects in the growing field of next generation photovoltaics.
-The NGSE-2017 offers an excellent opportunity to learn about the latest developments and current projects in this field, and to exchange ideas and experiences with experts from around the world.
+The NGSE4 offers an excellent opportunity to learn about the latest developments and current projects in this field, and to exchange ideas and experiences with experts from around the world.